SUNIL LAXMAN LAB

 "Around here we don't look backwards for very long.
 We keep moving forward, opening up new doors and doing new things, because we're curious......and curiosity keeps leading us down new paths." - Walt Disney

-Mission statement: The underlying theme of research is to look for the rules and chemical logic in metabolism.
-We try to understand how metabolism functions as an ultimate form of biological information flow, to drive the chemical processes required for life.
-For this, we study how some metabolites are formed, and are sensed within and between cells.
-We also study systems level principles of metabolic network organization, and the evolution of metabolic pathways.
-Finally, we are excited by synthetic-systems bioengineering that combines metabolic engineering with toggling signaling systems, to create new molecules and strains for regenerative biology, food and environmental biotechnology.
+Research statement: The goal of our research is to identify the rules, chemical logic and organizational principles of metabolic networks in cells.
+How does metabolism function as the ultimate form of biological information flow, to drive the chemical processes required for life?
+To understand this, we study how some metabolites are formed, and are sensed within and between cells.
+We also study systems level organizations of metabolic networks, build frameworks to understand metabolic exchange and resource allocation strategies within and between cells.
+Extensions of these studies are to understand extreme biology and in metabolic engineering of cells for regenerative biology, food, synthetic biology and environmental biotechnology.

 Our research: